 - If the attacker has the ability Sniper and the attack is a critical hit, the damage is multiplied by 1.5 (in addition to the regular critical hit boost).

-- If the attacker has the ability Aerilate, Pixilate or Refrigerate and the move is Normal-type, its type is changed to Flying, Fairy or Ice respectively and its damage is multiplied by 1.3.
+- If the attacker has the ability Aerilate, Pixilate, Refrigerate or Galvanize and the move is Normal-type, its type is changed to Flying, Fairy, Ice or Electric respectively and its damage is multiplied by 1.2 (1.3 prior to the seventh generation).

 - If the target has the ability Fur Coat and the move is physical, the damage is halved.